-In addition to the research funding, the Foundation has committed to fund the operations for TFRI for 2020.
-For the year ended March 31, 2018 the total administrative expenses of TFRI were approximately \$1.5 million.
+In addition to the research funding, the Foundation has committed to fund the operations for TFRI for 2022 of approximately \$1.5 million.
 The operations funding commitment is re-evaluated each fiscal year, and funding is approved by the Foundation's Board of Directors.